agilestacks/stack-apps/apps/python-flask/README.md

 Kubernetes master is running at https://cluster1.bluesky.superhub.io
 ```

 `hub-configure` command is used to specify the cluster name where the application is going to be deployed.
 Please replace `cluster1.bluesky.superhub.io` with the name of your cluster.
 When you executed `hub-configure` command, SuperHub will save Kubernetes cluster configuration file (kubeconfig) in the following directory: `.hub/env`.
 Also, it will create a symlink pointer to the actual cluster configuration: `.hub/current`

 For more information about how to customize or extend the cluster configuration, refer to the following article: [here](TBD)

-Next, you will generate the application configuration files.
+6. Generate the application configuration files.

 You need to generate new configuration files each time you change your cluster.

 ```bash
 $ make -C ".hub" generate